TleukhanDMussin/NuSenseMain/README.md

 ![Sample Output 2](results/control_points_image1.png)
 *Figure: 2D scatter plot of control points for Image 1.*

-## Contributing
-We welcome contributions to the NUSense project!
-If you find a bug or have a feature request, please open an issue or submit a pull request.

-### How to Contribute
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a Pull Request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.